rjekker/i3-battery-popup/README.md

 - `-N` : Don't use Tcl/Tk dialog.
 Use i3-nagbar.

 - `-s` : Play a sound with `paplay` when notifying.
-Default: no sound.
       Takes a path to a sound as argument.
 The file must exist.
+      Default: no sound.

+- `-v` : Specifies the percentage of the volume of the sound played with `-s` option.
+      This value must be an integer greater than `0` and smaller than `100`.
+      Default: `100`

 # Disclaimer